UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 This certificate serves as evidence of my achievement in completing a copywriting training program through a reputable online learning platform.
 # VideoAds-Scripts-Certificates
 This certificate of Participation in the Webinar "How to Write Video Scripts for Ads"
+# certificate-of-completion-Increasing-Tiktok-Viewers
+This certificate of partisipation in the webinar "How to increase Tiktok Viewers through Strategic content Creation